jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     TypeError: pop expected at least 1 argument, got 0

-  I add another :ref:`assertion<AssertionError>` to see what happens when I call it with 2 arguments
+  I add another :ref:`assertion<what is an assertion?>` to see what happens when I call it with 2 arguments

   .. code-block:: python
     :lineno-start: 153